HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ Our church has a seal…”
+I am happy to learn the adverbial phrase “ far away” is better in the third sentence.

 ★★★★★